What is Valstar?

 overactive bladder, incontinence or leakage;

-trouble holding a large amount of urine in your bladder; or
+trouble holding a large amount of urine in your bladder.

 If this medicine accidentally gets on your skin, wash it thoroughly with soap and warm water.

-Your doctor will need to check your progress with frequent urine tests while you are using valrubicin.
-You may also need to have a bladder biopsy or a bladder exam using a scope.
+Your will need frequent urine tests, and you may also need a bladder biopsy or a bladder exam using a scope.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your valrubicin injection.
+Call your doctor for instructions if you miss an appointment for your Valstar.

 What happens if I overdose?

-red or pink urine within the first 24 hours after you receive valrubicin;
+red or pink urine within the first 24 hours after you receive Valstar;

 increased urge to urinate, urine leakage;